elyra-ai/airflow-notebook/README.md

 {% endcomment %}
 -->

-Airflow-Notebook is an Notebook op to enable running notebooks as part of a Airflow DAG.
+Airflow-Notebook is a Notebook operator to enable running notebooks as part of an Airflow DAG.
 This package is installed on the host(s) where Apache Airflow webserver and scheduler applications reside.